sreshtha10/chat-support-service/Readme.md

 ## Configuration
 - Configure the MongoDB connection and external sentiment analysis service URL in the `application.properties` file.

+## Sentiment Analysis Integration
+This service uses a pre-trained BERT model for sentiment analysis via a Flask API provided by the [Chat Support Sentiment Analysis](https://github.com/sreshtha10/chat-support-sentiment-analysis) project.
+Ensure that the Flask service is running and accessible to this application for sentiment analysis functionality.

 ## License
 This project is licensed under the MIT License.